adrybakov/rad-tools/docs/source/user-guide/module/index.rst

         >>> from radtools.decorate.array import print_2d_array
         >>> from radtools.spinham.hamiltonian import SpinHamiltonian

-The first method is recommended, as it is the most convenient and provides the most intuitive way of using the package.
+The first method is recommended for the user, as it is the most convenient and provides the most intuitive way of using the package.

 The third method is useful for the advanced users, who wants to :ref:`contribute <rad-tools_contribute>` to the package.

-In the examples of this guide, the first method is used, unless stated otherwise.
+In the examples of this guide, the first import method is used, unless stated otherwise.

 Relation between classes
 ------------------------